 The Fujifilm X-A3 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in August 2016 and May 2014.
 The X-A3 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
 The cameras are based on an APS-C (X-A3) and an one-inch (RX100 III) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-A3 vs Sony RX100 III

-An illustration of the physical size and weight of the Fujifilm X-A3 and the Sony RX100 III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-A3 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Fujifilm X-A3 and the Sony RX100 III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-A3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (25 percent) than the Fujifilm X-A3.
 In this context, it is worth noting that neither the X-A3 nor the RX100 III are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens build in, whereas the X-A3 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the X-A3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the X-A3 and their specifications in the Fujinon X Lens Catalog.
+You can compare the optics available for the X-A3 and their specifications in the Fujinon X Lens Catalog.